JuanValencia/Unstable-Magick/Riverton.md

 ### Tess Erandan (f) - mill - friendly
 #### Rumors
+* There's trouble at the farms.
+Even if we could clear it, we aren't producing enough
+* Bugs as big as dogs, and horrors that I can't even begin to describe with beaks and giant bone claws.
 #### Quests
 * Find a way to make the farms more productive (beyond monsters) (50% of on provisions)